Mr-Milk/circDraw/README.md

 ### Support for Further development
-- Scalibility is fully considered from the beginning of project, it includs:
+- Scalibility was fully considered from the beginning of project, it includes:
 	- Extension of Upload Data Format.
 See details here.
 	- Extension of other annotation data.
 See details [here](https://github.com/Mr-Milk/circDraw/tree/front/related_genome_info)